Why do you suggest a certain amount of nights for each trip?

 All RV rental offices are closed on Sundays and holidays, making the pick-up or return of your RV impossible on these days.

 On the last day of the trip, at what time should we book our return flights?

 The RV drops off times are usually from 8:00 AM but no later than 10:30 AM.
 Leave time to get to the airport and pass through security for your flight home.
 We suggest booking return flights for no earlier than 1:00 PM.

 How do we get around the parks?

-Many National Parks have shuttles that serve the campgrounds and the attractions in the area.
+Many national parks have shuttles that serve the campgrounds and the attractions in the area.
 When these are available, we suggest you use this convenient transportation.
-Many of optional activities will also provide transportation.
+Many of the Optional Activities will also provide transportation.
 Otherwise, you just pull the power cord, unscrew the water hose, and go.
 Your Tracks & Trails “More About” documents will have all the details.